-Being in the health and fitness industry for 15 years now, I understand it is forever evolving and changing, so it’s extremely important to continue your learning.
+Being in the health and fitness industry for over 15 years now, I understand it is forever evolving and changing, so it’s extremely important to continue your learning.
 I’ve always loved studying a wide variety of courses to allow me to really allow for PERSONAL training.
 To provide the style of training that works to get your clients to achieve their goals in the quickest time possible.

 BSC Honours Degree in Sports Studies

 Level 4 Cardiac Rehabilitation

 Junior Athletic Conditioning